danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 {% docs zuora_subscription_periods %}

 This table is the xf table for valid Zuora subscription periods.
-A subscription period is an interval (bounded by `term_start_date` and `term_end_date`) during which a specific version was valid.
+A subscription period is an interval (bounded by `term_start_date` and `term_end_date`) during which a specific version of the subscription was valid.

 In a more explicit way, this shows, when looking at a specific date (past or  future), what was/will be the active subscription version at this time.